Ricardo8Abreu/react-usemap-render-component/README.md

 ## Description

 An npm package for rendering ReactJS components in a cleaner and more beautiful way, allowing elements to be passed to the components from the hook’s props.

+(SSR compatible)

 ## Installation